siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/140-2025-02-27-column-row-and-box-layouts-in-jetpack-compose-a-comprehensive-guide.md

   - Row
   - Box
 ---
 Jetpack Compose is revolutionizing UI development in Android by offering a declarative approach to designing interfaces.
 Among the many powerful tools it provides, the `Column`, `Row`, and `Box` layouts are fundamental building blocks for structuring UI elements efficiently.
-In this blog post, we’ll dive deep into these layout components, exploring their usage, properties, and best practices.
+In this article, we’ll dive deep into these layout components, exploring their usage, properties, and best practices.

 ## Introduction to Jetpack Compose Layouts